DevFacto/javascript-master-class/content/index.md

 > In computer science, a closure is a first-class function with free variables that are bound in the lexical environment.

-&mdash; Mark Thiessen, Computer Scientist
+&mdash; Mark Thiessen, Computing Scientist, when he quoted [wikipedia](http://bit.ly/4Iou)

 Basically, JavaScript allows functions to reference variables outside their own scope.
 Doing so is similar to using parameters where parameters are bound to another scope.